GLOBAL MARKETS-Equities tumble as Nasdaq, Brexit concerns mount; bonds rally | Business

 Most analysts do not expect a change in the central bank's policy stance but are looking at its inflation forecasts and whether an accommodative tone could help cool down the surge in the bloc's single currency.
 "I think the ECB's message will be clearly dovish, given the latest numbers on inflation and the recent rally in the euro," said Pasquale Diana, Senior Macro Economist at investment manager AcomeA SGR.

 Oil fell on worries that a recovery in demand could weaken as coronavirus infections flare up around the world.
-U.S. crude recently fell 6.9% to $37.03 per barrel and Brent was at $40.11, down 4.5%.
+U.S. crude recently fell 7.19% to $36.91 per barrel and Brent was at $40.07, down 4.62% on the day.

 ALSO READ